 Feedback from public outreach forms a significant part of the input into the UPWP every year.
 Towards the end of every UPWP development process, the MPO votes to release for public review a draft document that describes ongoing work, new studies, and financial information.
 Then the MPO invites the public to comment on the Draft UPWP.
 The MPO staff posts the document for downloading via the MPO's website (www.bostonmpo.org) and publicizes its release via an email distribution list that includes municipal contacts, interested members of the public, and other stakeholders in the region and social media.
 Email messages inform these contacts about upcoming opportunities for public comment and involvement in MPO decision-making, and for announcing other events sponsored or held by the MPO.
-The MPO staff also solicit public input during CTPS open house and at public events hosted by the MPO or its transportation partners (including MassDOT and the MBTA).
+The MPO or its transportation partners (including MassDOT and the MBTA).
 The MPO staff compiles all of the comments made during this public review period and presents them to the MPO board.